New Jersey Spousal Support Calculator

 Crews v.
 Crews (1993)

-Established that alimony should be based on the supporting spouse's ability to pay and the dependent spouse's need, considering the marital standard of living.
+Established alimony based on ability to pay and need, considering marital standard of living.

 Gnall v.
 Gnall (2015)

-Clarified that marital fault should only be considered in alimony determinations when it has affected the economic circumstances of the parties.
+Marital fault only considered if it affected economic circumstances of the parties.

 Modifying Alimony in New Jersey